Hear about iJOBS from our students

 Phase 2 (iNITIATE) brings with it focus on a specific career path as well as more commitment to the program.
 Participants formally apply to the iJOBS program at this phase so that they can benefit from additional services.
 1) Trainees accepted to Phase 2 are matched to a professional in their area of interest to shadow in an unpaid, part-time externship for up to 72 hours spread out over a semester.
 2) Trainees are also allowed to register for a course in an area that will increase their skill set beyond science such as business, law, policy, regulatory affairs, etc… 3) Finally, Phase 2 trainees complete an Individual Development Plan and get ongoing feedback on their progress.

-Phase 2 applications require at least 12 hours prior to Phase 1 activities, a personal statement, permission from your PI, and a letter of recommendation from your PI or another faculty member with whom you have a long-standing relationship.
+Phase 2 applications require at least 12 hours of prior Phase 1 activities, a personal statement, permission from your PI, and a letter of recommendation from your PI or another faculty member with whom you have a long-standing relationship.
 Applications are open to graduate students and postdoctoral fellows.
 Graduate students must be in good academic standing (GPA > 3.0) and have completed the proposition qualifier.
 Postdocs can apply at any stage.
 Applications open each spring in April and programming begins the following September.
 Completion of Phase 1 and 2 components allows a trainee to obtain an Attestation of Completion Certificate from iJOBS.

 Please note that iJOBS does not organize or promote full-time internships.
 Instead, we offer externships/shadowing in Phase 2. iJOBS administration strongly suggests that if a trainee does want an internship that they talk to their faculty PI and get their permission BEFORE applying to the internship.
 Furthermore, students should be close to completing their degree/thesis prior to applying for an internship.